Physiotherapy for Plantar Fasciitis

 To reliably diagnose plantar fasciitis, your health care professional will need to perform a more comprehensive exam.
 He will need to examine your gait (the way you walk), the way your foot moves within your shoe, and the way your foot moves when you are standing still.

 Preventing plantar fasciitis is easier than curing it.
-The first step is to wear comfortable, low-heeled shoes.
+The first step in exercises for plantar fasciitis is to wear comfortable, low-heeled shoes.
 You should only wear high-heeled shoes if they fit correctly and if you have adequate support in the heel.
 It is also important to exercise and strengthen your foot muscles.
 This will help to keep your foot strong and prevent it from becoming weak.

 Plantar fasciitis can be very difficult to treat.
 This is because the condition is caused by a combination of factors, and it is often not clear which factor is the main culprit.